-Since most of the work of several businesses are being shifted online, it was important for content marketing agencies to provide such campaigns to their clients, focusing on online advertising.
+Since most of the work of several businesses is being shifted online, it was important for content marketing agencies to provide such campaigns to their clients, focusing on online advertising.

 ● Personal interaction with users

-Social media opened several avenues through which the businesses can interact with their customers directly.
+Social media opened several avenues through which businesses can interact with their customers directly.

 Having business accounts on social media can assist in reaching the maximum number of customers and interacting with them from one point.

 During the pandemic, everyone has faced some kind of emotional and financial hindrance in their lives.
 Due to the COVID-19 impact, the lifestyles of people have severely changed.